woozy308/Pokemon-Test/README.md

 # Credits:
 All code is made by @woozy308.
 For any inquiries or questions, please do not hesitate to message me and I will get right back to you.

+I love feedback!
+Please feel free to message me or give me your honest thoughts and criticism!
+Once again, thank you for downloading or trying my project.

 This program is directly inspired from Pokemon (specifically Pokemon Emerald).

 All credits reserved to Nintendo and the Pokemon franchise.